 Low-risk foods don't require temperature control and have a low risk of foodborne illness.
 Some examples include baked goods, jams/jellies, candies, pickled foods and cereals.

 Protecting the public from foodborne illness is the primary goal of the food regulation and code.
-The proposed changes will reduce unnecessary red tape and increase flexibility for consumers and home-prepared food entrepreneurs, while protecting public health.
+The changes will reduce unnecessary red tape and increase flexibility for consumers and home-prepared food entrepreneurs, while protecting public health.

 Results under review